 - Add several bay leaves

-- And simmer on low for 2-3 hours
+- Simmer on low for 2 to 3 hours

 And, of course, what do you do with this newly created broth?
 Strain the solid bits out and compost them, of course.
-Then decant your broth into jars (filling them about 3/4 full to allow room for expanding) before freezing them!
+Then, decant your broth into jars (filling them about 3/4 full to allow room for expansion) before freezing them!